MU Health Care is committed to making sure you have a safe and speedy recovery after surgery.

 These new surgery guidelines are part of a wider program called the TIGER protocols, which are slowly being implemented across the surgical service lines.

-“Essentially, the TIGER protocols are a patient-centered approach to minimize the symptoms, enhance recovery, improve outcomes and enable the delivery of safe, effective and value-based care,” said Kevin Staveley-O’Carroll, MD, PhD, the director of MU Health Care’s Ellis Fischel Cancer Center the chair of the Department of Surgery.
+“Essentially, the TIGER protocols are a patient-centered approach to minimize the symptoms, enhance recovery, improve outcomes and enable the delivery of safe, effective and value-based care,” said Kevin Staveley-O’Carroll, MD, PhD, surgical oncologist.
 “The protocols ensure that each member of the entire surgical team is on the same page and communicates a consistent message to our patients.
 Repetition is very important for patient education, especially during stressful times, and it’s crucial that patients and their caretakers have resources that guide them in their recovery.”

 The Enhanced Recovery Intra-op Protocol is just one part of the TIGER protocol plan, but it is making a big impact.
 By reducing recovery time, using fewer opioids and opting for less-invasive fluid monitoring, the hospital cost for the average surgical case decreased by $4,860.